NivaldoFarias/email-notification-service/README.md

 }
 ```

+> [!IMPORTANT]
-Be sure to replace `user@example.com` with a valid email address.
+> Replace `user@example.com` with a valid email address.

 AWS will then send an email to the specified address for testing purposes.

 ```bash
 curl -X POST \